digitalservicebund/grundsteuer-static/README.md

 # Grundsteuer static page
-This is the code repository of Grundsteuer by [DigitalService](https://digitalservice.bund.de).
+This is the code repository of the static pages for Grundsteuer by [DigitalService](https://digitalservice.bund.de).
 The [service "Grundsteuererklärung für Privateigentum"](https://github.com/digitalservicebund/grundsteuer/tree/main) allowed private individuals from July 4th, 2022 to August 31st to hand in their property tax declarations.
 After this time the service was replaced by this static page.

 ## Contributing code